-What should I do when my PS4 controller keeps disconnecting?
+What to do when your PS4 controller keeps disconnecting

 Call in the replacements

 DualShock 4 may be the standard controller for PS4, but it doesn't need to be a standard color.
 If you need a replacement, you might as well pick your favorite.
-And four new colors are releasing October 25th.
+Many colors are now out of stock, though.